 Most adults have four wisdom teeth or an “extra” set of molars behind their adult molars.
 For some adults, these teeth grow in regularly and pose no issues.
-It’s also quite common for these teeth to cause several dental problems.
+For others, wisdom teeth removal is practically a must-do if they want to avoid serious dental problems.

 These may include:

 - Tooth impactation